stainless-api/stl-api/packages/prisma/docs/pagination.md

 # Pagination with `@stl-api/prisma`

+`@stl-api/prisma` provides a variety of helpers for implementing paginated list endpoints following the [Pristine standard](/packages/stainless/docs/pagination.md#pristine-convention).

 > **Warning**
 >
 > At the moment, `@stl-api/prisma` doesn't support multi-column
 > sort order in pagination.
+>
+> Also, `@stl-api/prisma` current treats `sortBy` as a column name
+> and uses it to determine the cursor of each row.
+>
+> We plan to remove these limitations in the future.

 ## Easiest method: `ctx.prisma.paginate(options)`